AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/immutable-files.md

 ### Overlay Method

 Please understand the top level include files because these will be your starting place of making any customizations.
-To start with a simple example, we have a scenario where we want to add a new domain name that we intend to point at this dispatcher.
+To start with a simple example, we have a scenario where we want to add a new domain name that we intend to point at this Dispatcher.
 The domain example we will use is we-retail.adobe.com.
 We will start by copying an existing configuration file to a new one where we can add our changes:

 ```
 $ cp /etc/httpd/conf.d/available_vhosts/aem_publish.vhost /etc/httpd/conf.d/available_vhosts/weretail_publish.vhost